8legd/Banzai/README.md

 To try out running a containerised build task:

-1. Create a new job selecting Freestyle project as the type
+1. Create a new job choosing Freestyle project as the type

+2. Under Build Environment select `Delete workspace before build starts`

-2. Add a build step of type Execute shell and enter the following command:
+3. Add a build step of type Execute shell and enter the following command:

 ```
 git clone https://github.com/8legd/NewsOfTheWorld.git && cd NewsOfTheWorld